Data Model

 From Group Source to Animal Source

 In the first case, all or some of the animals of a Group Source could start being recorded at the individual level.
 If only some of the animals of a Group Source are recorded at the individual level, then it is possible to have an Event at time t with Group Source Records and Animal Source Records of animals that belonged to the Group Source at time t’ that are considered Animal Sources at time t.
-The original Group Source does not include the animals that are converted to Animal Sources since time t.
+The Group Source Record does not include the animals that are converted to Animal Sources since time t.
 Therefore, the count of individuals in the Group Source Record must not include the new Animal Sources.
-It is also possible that starting at time t in a new Field Activity, all the animals of a Group Source are recorded as Animal Sources.
-In this case there are no more records of the Group Source since time t.
+It is also possible that starting at time t in a new Field Visit, all the animals of a Group Source are recorded as Animal Sources.
+In this case there are no more records of the Group Source after time t-1.

-In the second case, a Necropsy conducted with the Carcass of an animal of a Group Source leads to the same process explained in the previous paragraph.
+In the second case, a Necropsy conducted with the carcass of an animal of a Group Source leads to the same process explained in the previous paragraph.
 The animal must be documented at the individual level because, in the data model, Necropsy data are tied to Animal Sources only.

-Lastly, the collection of a Carcass of an animal of a Group Source and potential subsequent Necropsies also leads to the same process.
-The animal of a Group Source must be documented at the individual level because, in the data model, Carcass and Necropsy data are tied to Animal Sources only.
+Lastly, the collection of a carcass of an animal of a Group Source and potential subsequent Necropsies also leads to the same process.
+The animal of a Group Source must be documented at the individual level because, in the data model, *carcass and Necropsy data are tied to Animal Sources only**.

 It is important to highlight that: conversion from an individual of a Group Source to Animal Source is complete and irreversible.
-This means that new Animal Source Records cannot be included in the count of animals in a Group Source, Animal Sources cannot be converted back to be part of the Group Source, and Specimens of the new Animal Sources are not Specimens of the original Group Source.
+This means that new Animal Source Record cannot be included in the count of animals in a Group Source, Animal Sources cannot be converted back to be part of the Group Source, and Specimens of the new Animal Sources are not Specimens of the original Group Source.
 Secondly, when it is decided that animals in a Group Source will be documented as Animal Sources there is a change of methodology and, most likely, the new Animal Sources should receive a new and single Surveillance Activity.
 It is possible to keep a connection between these Surveillance Activities in the data model (between the Group Source only one and the Groups Source - Animal Sources one).
-Animal sources have a property to link them to their original Group Source also.
+Animal Sources have a property to link them to their original Group Source also.
 It is possible that the original Surveillance Activity methodology included an eventual change in the recording of animals in a Group Source as Animal Sources and, consequently, only a common unique Surveillance Activity is enough.